PWT SEO: The ULTIMATE Joomla SEO extension!

 4 PWT extensions

-Actually, the extensions-club launches 4 extensions on the new website www.extensions.perfectwebteam.com:
+Actually, the extensions club has 4 extensions on www.extensions.perfectwebteam.com:

 - PWT ACL: Basically the existing ACL manager, but totally rewritten and optimized (new release will follow soon)